 EMG may call for special precautions when done in people on anticoagulant therapy

-(blood thinning medicine such as warfarin).
-That's because the needle electrodes may
+(blood thinning medicine, such as warfarin).
+That's because the needle electrodes

 There may be other risks based on your specific health problem.
 Be sure to talk about